What Is Hepatitis B?

 Is Hepatitis B Curable?

-There is no cure for hepatitis B. But again, it often goes away in a few months, and it sometimes disappears in people who have a chronic case of the disease.
+There is no cure for hepatitis B. The outlook depends on whether you were infected as an infant or as an adult.
+As an adult, it usually goes away in a few months, and it sometimes disappears in people who have a chronic case of the disease.

 What’s the Prognosis for Hepatitis B?